[Looking for Charlie's main web site?]

 1. download the patch (a jar) from Adobe.
 Here are the links to the patch for CF2021, and the patch for CF2023

 • (You'd be forgiven for not finding the patch download link on the technote.
-It's buried within text that simply refers to the CF versions.
+It's buried within a text link that simply refers to the ColdFusion version numbers.
 You've have to notice the URL goes to a jar.
 Also, of minor interest: note that the jar file name is unlike any in the past, having the numbers 8888888 and 8888889, respectively, whereas usually the number would equate to a bug report that the update was fixing.)

 2. place the file in the cfusion/lib/updates folder